tayapro/wizy/README.md

    In the current stage of the WIZY project, this library is imported into component JS files.
    However, it could be used on other levels of the project if necessary.

-## JavaScript Structure

-1. On the **Main Level**, there is a `main.js` file that imports all the pages JavaScript files such as:

-   - `champions-page.js`
-   - `game-page.js`
-   - `landing-page.js`
-   - `outcome-page.js`
-   - `rules-page.js`

-   Inside the `main.js` file, there is an handler function attached to the `DOMContentLoaded` event listener, which includes a `try...catch` statement to handle any internal errors.

-   In case of an error, the user will be redirected to the `500.html` page.
+### Main components

+1. On the **Main Level**, there's a `main.js` file that takes care of loading the right content based on the page URL.
+When the page is fully loaded, it checks the URL and calls the specific function for the landing, rules, game, outcome, or champions page.
+If something goes wrong, it redirects to a custom error page.

 > [!NOTE]
 > Use `if...else if` instead of `switch...case` to avoid creating additional functions for parsing URLs.